Glyphosate Detox: What It Is, Where It Hides in Your Food, and How to Reduce Exposure (2026)

 The most reliable way to find out whether you are carrying glyphosate is to test your urine.
 Glyphosate and its main metabolite AMPA are both excreted unchanged in urine within 24 to 48 hours of exposure, which means a urine sample reflects roughly the previous one to two days of intake.

-Roughly 80 percent of Americans test positive in HRI's general population data.
-The typical level is in the 1 to 3 ng/mL range, with farm community residents and heavy oat eaters often testing several times higher.
-Studies suggest urinary levels typically drop substantially, often by more than half, within four to six weeks of switching to organic.
+Roughly 80 percent of Americans test positive in general population data.
+Typical levels fall in the 1 to 3 ng/mL range, with farm community residents and heavy oat eaters often testing several times higher.
+The pilot studies that exist (a 2017 Detox Project sample and a 2020 Fagan paper, both small) found that urinary glyphosate dropped roughly 50 percent within weeks of switching to organic.
+The evidence base is small, the direction is consistent.

 What AMPA Tells You